 Self-catering accommodation for dogs is easy to find in Cornwall.
 For a start, there are miles of dog-friendly beaches.
-One of the most popular is Fistral beach, near surfer’s paradise in Newquay.
-Cornwall is also home to Bodmin Moor, a granite moorland full of cascading waterfall, pools, woods and the river Taw – plenty for everyone to explore and sure to keep your dog’s mind and body energised.
+One of the most popular is Fistral beach, near the surfer’s paradise in Newquay.
+Cornwall is also home to Bodmin Moor, a granite moorland full of cascading waterfalls, pools, woods, and the river Taw – plenty for everyone to explore and sure to keep your dog’s mind and body energised.

 Dog Friendly accommodation on the Norfolk coast

 A dog friendly cottage in the quiet village of Old Hunstanton offers you a gateway to the best of Norfolk.
 An old settlement, Hunstanton has a coastline that offers a traditional seaside resort for all the family.
 It even has its own lighthouse.
 There are pinewood forests and tidal marshes to discover, before tucking into a Cromer crab with bread and butter – a distinctive dish to Norfolk.